I recently had an interesting conversation with a businessman who faced a challenge in deciding between private or group Tanzania safari.

 - They are too old for a 7+ hours game drive

-On the other hand, Dimmy and Joanne are extremely obsessed with cheetahs.
+On the other hand, Dimmy and Joanne are extremely obsessed with lions.
 They can spend decades viewing them and stud their lives.

-In such respect, they are even eager to start their daily game drive at as early as 7 AM which of course is the time their new folks are still sleeping!
+In such respect, they are even eager to start their daily game drive at early 7 AM which of course is the time their new folks are still sleeping!

 There is where the going gets tough, but the tough don’t get going, unfortunately!